svanderburg/libamivideo/README.md

 -------------------------------------------
-Chunky graphics output format is memory efficient and suffices for nearly all Amiga screen modes, except for the HAM screenmodes which support more than 256 colors due to a compression technique.
+Chunky graphics output format is memory efficient and suffices for nearly all Amiga screen modes, except for the HAM screenmodes which support more than 256 colors due to a compression technique and 24 and 32 bitplanes modes which are used by so-called deep ILBM images.

 To convert to RGB in which every 4 bytes refer to a pixel's color value, we can do the following: